In This Article

-If you plan to use a lot of health care in 2021, or if you paid full-price for several doctor visits and prescriptions this past year, plan to shop around in a gold or platinum metal tier; even though you pay more money up-front, your insurer will cover more of your medical bills, saving you money in the long run.
+If you plan to use a lot of health care in 2022, or if you paid full-price for several doctor visits and prescriptions this past year, plan to shop around in a gold or platinum metal tier; even though you pay more money up-front, your insurer will cover more of your medical bills, which could save you money in the long run.

 ✅ Calculate your income for the year

-To buy health insurance for 2021, you need to estimate your 2021 income.
-That’s because your annual income determines how much you receive in subsidies, money the government puts towards your plan’s monthly premium.
+To buy health insurance for 2022, you need to estimate your 2022 income.
+That’s because your annual income determines how much you receive in subsidies.
+A subsidy is the amount of money the government puts towards your plan’s monthly premium.
 Subsidies are essentially free financial assistance.

 Self-employed workers get to factor in tax deductions when calculating income.
 Deductions include business expenses like mileage, home office costs, and cell phone bills, as well as personal expenses like student loan interest and IRA contributions.
 The more deductions you have, the more you can potentially save on health insurance.